-The presidential candidate of the Peoples Democratic Party (PDP), Alhaji Atiku Abubakar, has assured Nigerians that there would be no room for any cabal in his government if he is elected president.
+The presidential candidate of the People’s Democratic Party (PDP), Alhaji Atiku Abubakar, has assured Nigerians that if he is elected president, there will be no room for any cabal in his government.

-The former vice president, who made the commitment during an interview on the Hausa Service of the Voice of America (VOA) in Washington D.C., United States, promised to be fully in charge of his administration, rather than allowing any clique to hijack the machinery of government.
+The former vice president made the commitment during an interview on the Hausa Service of the Voice of America (VOA) in Washington, D.C., United States.
+He promised to be fully in charge of his administration rather than allowing any clique to hijack the government machinery.

-The programme was anchored by the Head of the Hausa service of VOA, Aliyu Mustapha Sokoto.
+The Head of the Hausa service of VOA, Aliyu Mustapha Sokoto, anchored the programme.

-The promise by the PDP standard-bearer for the February 25 presidential election is coming against the backdrop of the belief in most quarters in the country that some powerful individuals tend to constitute themselves into cliques that determine the policy and programmes of whoever becomes president, many times against the core promises to the electorate.
+The PDP standard-bearer’s promise for the February 25 presidential election comes against the backdrop of the belief in most quarters in the country that some powerful individuals tend to constitute themselves into cliques that determine the policy and programmes of whoever becomes president, many times against the core promises to the electorate.

 Atiku, who served as the vice president to former President Olusegun Obasanjo, was also the candidate of the PDP in the 2019 general election.

-The Waziri Adamawa said he would not subject himself to any form of manipulation by any clique in running the affairs of the country if elected president.
+If elected president, the Waziri Adamawa said he would not allow any form of manipulation by any clique in running the country’s affairs.

 The president, however, debunked the claim in an interview with the VOA in 2019.

-Atiku, according to the VOA, visited the United States to hold discussions with government officials on wide-ranging issues, including insecurity, economic crisis and the 2023 general election in Nigeria.
+According to the VOA, Atiku visited the United States to meet with government officials and discuss wide-ranging issues, including insecurity, the economic crisis, and the 2023 general election in Nigeria.

-Atiku used the opportunity of the interview to expatiate on his plan to rescue and rebuild Nigeria, stressing that it would be imperative to overhaul the 1999 Constitution in order to tackle the menace of insecurity.
+Atiku used the interview to elaborate on his plan to rescue and rebuild Nigeria, stressing that overhauling the 1999 Constitution would be imperative to tackle the menace of insecurity.

-“We would confront this issue by convoking a constitutional review so that states and local governments, to whom we intend to give the imprimatur to run their security affairs, would be able to do so.
-But this requires amendment of the constitution.
+“We would confront this issue by convoking a constitutional review so that states and local governments, to whom we intend to give the imprimatur to run their security affairs, could do so.
+But this requires an amendment to the constitution.

 “Before we embark on this, we intend to employ more boots on the ground, especially in the area of policing and civil defence, all of which we want to equip properly,” Atiku said.